Felspar/coro/examples/primes.md

 # Prime numbers

 The prime number generator examples various implementations of the Sieve of Eratosthenes to find prime numbers up to a numeric limit.
-For a detailed description of how the sieve works see [primes-1-generator.cpp](./primes-1-generator.cpp).
+For a detailed description of how the sieve works see [primes-1-generator.cpp](./primes-1-generator.cpp), but the short version is that a stack of coroutines per prime only let through numbers not multiples of their prime.

 The times are recorded on my desktop (AMD R9 5950X) without really controlling for thermals or boost clocks, so they're a bit noisy, but the differences are large enough that the differences are clear anyway.